FSBI/IFM Joint Annual Symposium

 A poster consists of easily read text and graphics describing your work.

 Preferred format Portrait A0 size paper (841 mm wide x 1189 mm high).
 If you prefer landscape or a smaller portrait sized poster, note that that height cannot be greater than 190 cm and width cannot be greater than 95 cm.
-Posters should ideally be put up on Monday afternoon, but you can also put them up on Tuesday morning.
+Poster printed on fabric rather than paper are encouraged for ease of transport and reusability!!
+Posters should ideally be put up on Tuesday morning, but you can also put them up on Tuesday afternoon.

 Oral presentations